ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 for UDP {{?CONNECT-UDP=RFC9298}}.
 However, these mechanisms cannot tunnel other IP protocols {{IANA-PN}} nor convey fields of the IP header.

-This document describes a protocol for tunnelling IP to an HTTP server acting as an IP-specific proxy over HTTP.
+This document describes a protocol for tunnelling IP through an HTTP server acting as an IP-specific proxy over HTTP.
 This can be used for various use cases such as point-to-network VPN, secure point-to-point communication, or general-purpose packet tunnelling.